LoginRadius/docs/content/faq/api-credentials.md

-Click the **API Key And Secret** to get your unique credentials as displayed in the following screen:
+Click **API Key And Secret** to get your unique credentials as displayed in the following screen:

 <div style="text-align:center">
   <img src="../assets/howto/setup-your-dashboard/key-secret.png" alt="Key Secret" />